 By now, you should also have identified someone to maintain compliance moving forward.
 If not a mandatory appointed Data Protection Officer (DPO), then somebody who can fulfil your compliance obligations.
 Whichever path your organisation selects, the role requires adequate knowledge of the new legislation.
 Do you have such a person in place right now?

 How Freevacy can help

-If you're responsible for implementing the GDPR within your organisation, we offer an informal and practical approach to data protection training and compliance.
+We offer an informal and practical approach to data protection training and compliance.
 Our services are designed to help you meet your legal obligations by improving the way you and your employee's handle personal information in everyday situations.

 In addition to GDPR, we deliver training on a wide range of information rights subjects covering a selection of UK and EU laws.